metaplex-foundation/developer-hub/src/pages/umi/web3js-differences-and-adapters.md

 ---
-title: Web3.js Difference and Adapters
+title: Web3.js Differences and Adapters
-metaTitle: Umi - Web3.js adapters
+metaTitle: Umi - Web3.js Differences and Adapters
-description: Adapters to make Metaplex Umi work with Solana web3js.
+description: Difference and Adapters to make Metaplex Umi work with Solana web3js.
 ---

 The `@solana/web3.js` library is currently widely used in the Solana ecosystem and defines its own types for `Publickeys`, `Transactions`, `Instructions`, etc.